Lightweight Prompt Biasing for Contextualized End-to-End ASR Systems: Proposed Approach

 \item \textbf{Non-biasing Task:} When none of entities in the prompt are present in the audio, the model receives the \texttt{<miss>} token.
 This task token instructs the model to disregard the prompt, enhancing its robustness by reducing the influence of irrelevant information. \end{enumerate} The introduction of specialized task tokens enables our multi-task framework to seamlessly handle both biasing and non-biasing tasks within a unified architecture.
 During inference, these tokens allow the model to accurately distinguish when contextual prompt information should be utilized and when it should be disregarded, ensuring robust and context-appropriate recognition performance.

-Table \ref{tab:example} presents outputs from models trained with and without task tokens.
-The absence of task tokens leads the model to overfit to the prompt, resulting in repeated or irrelevant words (e.g., \textbf{coffee}) and reduced transcription accuracy.
-In contrast, incorporating task tokens enables the model to correctly identify and utilize relevant entities from the prompt while preserving accurate recognition of the remaining audio content.
+Table~\ref{table:early_study} summarizes initial results from an early investigation using a food ordering dataset, comparing models trained with and without the inclusion of specialized task tokens.
+The models were assessed under two settings: with a biasing list and without one (i.e., standard ASR).
+The findings reveal that models trained without task tokens experience a notable increase in WER when a biasing list is used, indicating an inability to effectively utilize contextual information from the biasing list.
+Conversely, models trained with task tokens achieve a marked reduction in WER under both conditions, demonstrating that these tokens are essential for leveraging contextual cues and focusing on relevant entities from the biasing list.
+In Table~\ref{tab:example}, we present representative results obtained from the two models discussed above.
+The absence of task tokens leads the model to overfit to the prompt, resulting in repeated or irrelevant words (e.g., \textbf{coffee}, \textbf{no} ) and reduced transcription accuracy.
+In contrast, incorporating task tokens enables the model to correctly identify and utilize relevant entities from the prompt (e.g., \textit{milk}) while preserving accurate recognition of the remaining audio content.
 This example highlights that merely supplying prompt information is insufficient; without a multi-task framework and explicit task tokens, the model is prone to hallucinations and transcription errors.
 The proposed multi-task approach with task tokens allows the model to effectively differentiate between biasing and non-biasing scenarios, leveraging contextual information only when appropriate.
 This design enhances transcription accuracy and facilitates the integration of contextual biasing without introducing architectural complexity.